nnienaber2/conduct/user-agreement.md

 * infringes on any proprietary right of any party, including patent, trademark, trade secret, copyright, the right of publicity, or other rights.

 ### 3. Conduct Restrictions
-While using Era of Health, you agree that you will not under any circumstances:
+While using [Era of Health](terminology.md#eraofhealth), you agree that you will not under any circumstances:

-* harass, abuse, threaten, or incite violence towards any individual or group, including Era of Health employees, officers, and agents, or other Era of Health Users;
+* harass, abuse, threaten, or incite violence towards any individual or group, including [Era of Health](terminology.md#eraofhealth) employees, officers, and agents, or other [Era of Health](terminology.md#eraofhealth) [Users](terminology.md#user);

 * use our servers for any form of excessive automated bulk activity (for example, spamming), or relay any other form of unsolicited advertising or solicitation through our servers, such as get-rich-quick schemes;

-* attempt to disrupt or tamper with Era of Health's servers in ways that could harm our Website or Service, to place undue burden on Era of Health's servers through automated means, or to access Era of Health's Service in ways that exceed your authorization (other than those authorized by the Era of Health Bug Bounty program);
+* attempt to disrupt or tamper with [Era of Health](terminology.md#eraofhealth)'s servers in ways that could harm our [Website](terminology.md#website) or [Service](terminology.md#service), to place undue burden on [Era of Health’s](terminology.md#eraofhealth) servers through automated means, or to access [Era of Health’s](terminology.md#eraofhealth) [Service](terminology.md#service) in ways that exceed your authorization (other than those authorized by the [Era of Health](terminology.md#eraofhealth) Bug Bounty program);

-* impersonate any person or entity, including any of our employees or representatives, including through false association with Era of Health, or by fraudulently misrepresenting your identity or site's purpose; or violate the privacy of any third party, such as by posting another person's personal information without consent.
+* impersonate any person or entity, including any of our employees or representatives, including through false association with [Era of Health](terminology.md#eraofhealth), or by fraudulently misrepresenting your identity or site's purpose; or violate the privacy of any third party, such as by posting another person's personal information without consent.

 ### 4. Services Usage Limits
-You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without Era of Health's express written permission.
+You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the [Service](terminology.md#service), use of the [Service](terminology.md#service), or access to the [Service](terminology.md#service) without [Era of Health’s](terminology.md#eraofhealth) express written permission.

 ### 5. Scraping
-Scraping refers to extracting data from our Website via an automated process, such as a bot or webcrawler.
-It does not refer to the collection of information through Era of Health's API.
+Scraping refers to extracting data from our [Website](terminology.md#website) via an automated process, such as a bot or webcrawler.
+It does not refer to the collection of information through [Era of Health](terminology.md#eraofhealth)'s API.
 Please see our API Terms.
 You may scrape the website for the following reasons:

-* WIth your permission, Researchers may scrape non-Personal Information, Personal Information or Protected Health Information from Era of Health for research purposes.
+* WIth your permission, Researchers may scrape non-Information, Information or Protected Health Information from [Era of Health](terminology.md#eraofhealth) for research purposes.

-* Archivists may scrape Era of Health for public data for archival purposes.
+* Archivists may scrape [Era of Health](terminology.md#eraofhealth) for public data for archival purposes.

-You may not scrape Era of Health for spamming purposes, including for the purposes of selling Era of Health users' personal information, such as to recruiters, headhunters, and job boards.
+You may not scrape [Era of Health](terminology.md#eraofhealth) for spamming purposes, including for the purposes of selling [Era of Health](terminology.md#eraofhealth) [user's](terminology.md#user) personal information, such as to recruiters, headhunters, and job boards.

-All use of Era of Health data gathered through scraping must comply with the Era of Health Privacy Statement.
+All use of [Era of Health](terminology.md#eraofhealth) data gathered through scraping must comply with the [Era of Health](terminology.md#eraofhealth) Privacy Statement.

 ### 6. Privacy
-Misuse of Era of Health Users' Personal Information is prohibited.
+Misuse of [Era of Health](terminology.md#eraofhealth) [Users](terminology.md#user) Information is prohibited.

-Any person, entity, or service collecting data from Era of Health must comply with the Era of Health Privacy Statement, particularly in regards to the collection of our Users' Personal Information (as defined in the Era of Health Privacy Statement).
-If you collect any Era of Health User's Personal Information from Era of Health, you agree that you will only use the Personal Information you gather for the purpose for which our User has authorized it.
-You agree that you will reasonably secure any Personal Information you have gathered from Era of Health, and you will respond promptly to complaints, removal requests, and "do not contact" requests from Era of Health or Era of Health Users.
+Any person, entity, or service collecting data from [Era of Health](terminology.md#eraofhealth) must comply with the [Era of Health](terminology.md#eraofhealth) Privacy Statement, particularly in regards to the collection of our [Users](terminology.md#user) Information (as defined in the [Era of Health](terminology.md#eraofhealth) Privacy Statement).
+If you collect any [Era of Health](terminology.md#eraofhealth) User's Information from [Era of Health](terminology.md#eraofhealth), you agree that you will only use the Information you gather for the purpose for which our User has authorized it.
+You agree that you will reasonably secure any Information you have gathered from [Era of Health](terminology.md#eraofhealth), and you will respond promptly to complaints, removal requests, and "do not contact" requests from [Era of Health](terminology.md#eraofhealth) or [Era of Health](terminology.md#eraofhealth) Users.

 ### 7. Excessive Bandwidth Use
-If we determine your bandwidth usage to be significantly excessive in relation to other Era of Health customers, we reserve the right to suspend your account or throttle your file hosting until you can reduce your bandwidth consumption.
+If we determine your bandwidth usage to be significantly excessive in relation to other [Era of Health](terminology.md#eraofhealth) customers, we reserve the right to suspend your account or throttle your file hosting until you can reduce your bandwidth consumption.

 ### 8. User Protection
 You agree not to engage in activity that significantly harms our Users.
 We will resolve disputes in favor of protecting our Users as a whole.